JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ## 6. Test the setup

-First we need to test HTTP to HTTPS redirection in Application Gateway:
+First, we need to test HTTP to HTTPS redirection in Application Gateway:

 ```powershell
 # Will redirect to HTTPS